 New York Daily TribuneNeptune’s Car’s

 A Rather Haunted Life, New Yorker

 The Haunting of Hill House’s

 Don’t do it, Eleanor told the little girl; insist on your cup of stars; once they have trapped you into being like everyone else you will never see your cup of stars again; don’t do it; and the little girl glanced at her, and smiled a little subtle, dimpling, wholly comprehending smile, and shook her head stubbornly at the glass.
 Brave girl, Eleanor thought; wise, brave girl.

 Kathleen's nonfiction and humor have appeared in The Atlantic, McSweeney's Internet Tendency, Electric Lit, and The Establishment, among other places.
 She received her MFA in Writing from the University of San Francisco.
 Kathleen is currently working on a historical fiction novel.

 Enter your email address to receive notifications for author Kathleen Toohill

-You have been added to the notification list for author Kathleen Toohill
+Confirmation link sent to your email to add you to notification list for author Kathleen Toohill